What is a personal mission statement and how do you write one?

 - Hung up on identifying “the value you create”?
 Just ask around.
 Look to people who really know you, and people who you spend a lot of time with in different contexts.
 Ask them what you do well.
 Ask for specifics, especially when it comes to less tangible skills – like charisma or creating a supportive environment.

 - Look to your idols.
 Research the people that you admire to see how they live their lives, and what practices helped them along the way.
-Do some detective work to find the personal mission statements of the people that you look up to.
+Do some detective work to find some examples of personal mission statements from the people that you look up to.
 There’s a good chance that you’ll find something.
 There’s no reason for you to copy their mission statement word for word, but hopefully, it will inspire you to write your own.

 Your personal mission statement is important, so dedicate the time that it deserves.
 Even if it isn’t perfect, do your best and remember that you can revise your statement as needed.
 To see how to write a personal mission statement up close, and for more inspiration, take a look at some of our favorite examples in the next section.